 This clause specifies the preparation (including sample alignment) procedure for untrusted AF-initiated VFL scenarios between AF and NWDAF(s) within a single PLMN.

-Editor´s note: It is FFS whether trusted AF can act as VFL clients when an untrusted AF acts as VFL Server.

 Figure 6.2H.2.2-1: Preparation procedure for Vertical Federated Learning when untrusted AF is the VFL Server

-Editor´s note: For the VFL preparation procedure, whether and how NEF does pre-work of sample IDs intersection before the VFL server determines the final sample IDs is FFS.

 1- The untrusted AF as VFL server sends VFL preparation requests to each of the candidate VFL client(s), using Nnef_VFLTrainingRequest_Request to check if the VFL client(s) can meet the ML Model training requirement (which includes the Analytics ID, list of sample IDs, and optionally Feature ID, etc.).
 The external NWDAF IDs obtained in the discovery procedure (see clause 6.2H.2.1.1) is included to indicate the target NWDAFs.
 The suggested VFL Interoperability Information to negotiate the intermediate resuls that will be used in training.

 2- The NEF maps the external NWDAF and GPSI(s) to the internal NWDAF and SUPI(s).
 The NEF send VFL preparation request to the candidate internal NWDAF ID using Nnwdaf_VFLTraining_Request service with the same information as provided in step 1 in clause 6.2H.2.2.1.